Motion-Aware Transformer for Multi-Object Tracking: Introduction

-To overcome these limitations, we propose the \textbf{Motion-Aware Transformer (MATR)}.
-MATR explicitly predicts the motion of track queries across frames, updating both their features and positional embeddings before they enter the Transformer Decoder.
+To overcome these limitations, we propose the \textbf{Motion-Aware Transformer} -- \textbf{MATR} explicitly predicts the motion of track queries across frames (Figure~\ref{fig:collision_example} bottom), updating both their features and positional embeddings before they enter the Transformer Decoder.
 By anticipating object movements, MATR reduces the gap between track queries and their ground-truth targets, thereby minimizing query collisions and aligning the training process more closely with inference behavior.
 This motion-aware update provides consistent optimization for both detection and tracking queries, leading to substantial gains in association accuracy without adding complex components.
-As shown in Figure~\ref{fig:collision_stat}, MATR significantly lowers the distance between queries and their assigned objects compared to MOTR, confirming the effectiveness of motion-aware prediction.
+As shown in Figure~\ref{fig:collision_stat}, MATR (\textbf{ours}, purple) concentrates track queries near ground truth by pre-moving them before decoding, while MOTR (cyan) exhibits a more dispersed distribution, often with large deviations (mean distance 0.33 vs.\ 0.12 for Hungarian matching).
+Notably, many MOTR points cluster at \(distance=1\) (IoU = 0), highlighting its difficulty in handling large motions between frames.
+Although MATR reduces these cases significantly, its mean distance (0.13) still slightly exceeds the ideal Hungarian matching (0.12).
+This analysis confirms that query collisions exist and materially degrade performance.
+MATR significantly lowers the distance between queries and their assigned objects compared to MOTR, confirming the effectiveness of motion-aware prediction.
+Figure~\ref{fig:real_sample_comp} shows qualitative examples.

-In addition to introducing MATR, we strengthen the MOTR baseline with improved training strategies and updated DETR-family components such as DAB-DETR~\citet{liu2022dabdetr}.
+In addition to introducing MATR, we strengthen the MOTR baseline with improved training strategies and updated DETR-family components such as DAB-DETR~\cite{liu2022dabdetr}.
 This provides a stronger foundation for comparison and ensures that the observed improvements stem from the proposed motion-aware design.
 Comprehensive experiments across three benchmarks validate our approach.
 On the DanceTrack dataset, MATR improves HOTA by more than 9 points over MOTR without additional data, and reaches a state-of-the-art HOTA of 71.3 when supplementary data are included.
 On SportsMOT, MATR achieves a HOTA of 72.2, establishing a new state of the art without relying on extra datasets.
 Finally, in multi-category tracking on BDD100k, MATR obtains 54.7 mTETA and 41.6 mHOTA, surpassing previous methods under the same training conditions.